Museum of Contemporary Art Australia: 2012–2019: Growth

 With the new addition completed, museum attendance in 2012 reached nearly 850,000, a 31 per cent increase from the last time it had been fully opening two years prior.
 In 2015 the Herald noted that the MCA had become as popular with museumgoers as the Art Gallery of New South Wales, despite receiving much less government funding.
 In the years afterward, the MCA began exceeding a million visitors annually, with a new record of 1.1 million in 2018, more than London's Serpentine Galleries and Beijing's UCCA Center for Contemporary Art attracted that same year.
 International and younger visitors account for significant shares of the MCA visitation, at 40 and 46 per cent respectively.

-In 2019 McGregor, recalling the beginning of her career driving a traveling contemporary art exhibit around Scotland in a bus, told The Art Newspaper that "I have a great belief that contemporary art should and could be for everyone."
+In 2019 Macgregor, recalling the beginning of her career driving a traveling contemporary art exhibit around Scotland in a bus, told The Art Newspaper that "I have a great belief that contemporary art should and could be for everyone."
 To that end, she hired around 84 working artists for the museum's visitor services team, particularly in the front of the house and as educators.
 "We are probably the largest employer of artists in Australia," says Mordant.
 "I think that is one reason for our success—we place artists at the centre of everything we do."

 The artists on staff who interact with the public are also trained to make the work on display accessible to the public.
-"We don't shy away from putting on difficult art, but we want people to feel comfortable while they engage with it", says McGregor.
+"We don't shy away from putting on difficult art, but we want people to feel comfortable while they engage with it", says Macgregor.
 In late 2017 the museum put on one of its most successful exhibits ever, Pipilotti Rist's Sip My Ocean.
 "It set a benchmark that I don't know if we'll ever reach again", she recalled.
 Tickets to it sold out regularly over the nearly four months it was at the MCA; the museum extended its hours and offered special "unplugged" nights where selfies were forbidden to accommodate the crowds.
-McGregor credited the coincidence of an exhibit by an artist whose work celebrates the female body opening just as the #MeToo movement began trending worldwide.
+Macgregor credited the coincidence of an exhibit by an artist whose work celebrates the female body opening just as the #MeToo movement began trending worldwide.
 For 2019 the museum's visitation again exceeded a million; according to The Art Newspaper this made it the world's most-visited contemporary art museum.